 Tolls in Switzerland

 In Switzerland, tolls are paid through the ‘vignette’ system.
 Vignettes are compulsory in Switzerland on all motorways.
 They are a sticker that is placed in your front windscreen to prove that you have paid the applicable road tax, and they’re compulsory for all sorts of vehicles.
 You can purchase your vignette from any of the border points, in fact, they will stop you entering Switzerland unless you buy one, or in any service station and convenience store close to the border areas.
-The 'vignette' is valid from December 1st of the preceding year until January 31st of the following year, and its colour and features changes every year.
+The 'vignette' is valid from December 1st of the preceding year until January 31st of the following year, and its colour and features change every year.
 The price does not include driving through the Grand St. Bernard Tunnel and Munt la Schera tunnels, a special toll must be paid here.

 Is there a way to avoid tolls from Geneva to Chamonix?
-Again, yes!
+Again, yes.
 You can avoid having to buy a 'vignette' when self-driving from Geneva to Chamonix by crossing through Geneva centre (beware that traffic can be quite dense in the city).
 You’ll have to cross the border at Gaillards, following signs for Le Lac via Pont du Mont-Blanc.
 Once in France, there’s a road that takes you to Chamonix via Bonneville, Cluses and Passy.
-You’ll have to add at least 30 minutes to your trip time, taking it up to 1 hour and 45 minutes.
+You’ll have to add at least 30 minutes to your trip time, taking it up to one hour and 45 minutes.
 Again, we recommend you use the toll roads.

 Petrol to Chamonix